DECEUNINCK - QUICK - STEP

-Patrick Lefevère’s team has always answered the call of the Spanish race under its different names, since 2003 alongside Quick Step-Davitamon.
-The Belgian team will take off from Torrevieja for the 19th edition of a race where they have already won 26 stages (10 in the past two years).
-In fact, if we add its 2016 participation to this tally, Deceuninck Quick-Step has obtained a total of 14 partial triumphs in three years.
-In 2017, Matteo Trentin became one of the stars of the race after winning four stage victories, showing an undeniable command of sprint finishes.
-Iron fist maintained by his compatriot Elia Viviani, with three partial triumphs in 2018, all of them a sprint to the finish-line.
+Patrick Lefevère’s team has always answered the call of the Spanish race under its different names, since 2001 alongside Domo-Farm Frites.
+The Belgian team will take off from Burgos for the 21st edition of a race where they have already won 32 stages (20 in the past five editions).
+In 2017, Matteo Trentin became one of the stars of the race after winning four stage victories, showing an undeniable command of bunch sprint finales.
+Iron fist maintained by his compatriot Elia Viviani, with three partial triumphs in 2018.
 Their names appear in golden letters next to Paolo Bettini, winner of five stages between 2005 and 2008.

 Overall victories: 0

 2005: Paolo Bettini in Valladolid

 2008: Tom Boonen, in Córdoba; Paolo Bettini in Toledo and in Suances; Tom Boonen, in Zamora; Wouter Weylandt, in Valladolid

 2012: Dario Cataldo at the Cuitunigru

 2013: Zdenek Stybar in Mairena del Aljarafe

 2016: Gianni Meersman in Baiona and Lugo; David de la Cruz at the top of the Alto del Naranco; Gianluca Brambilla in Aramón-Formigal

 2017: Matteo Trentin, in Tarragona, ElPozo Alimentación, Tomares and Madrid; Yves Lampaert, in Gruissan; Julian Alaphilippe, in Xorret de Catí